logicalclocks/hops-docs/docs/hopsml/hopsML.rst

     :scale: 60 %
     :figclass: align-center

-This shows a timeline of running Differential Evolution for hyperparameter optimization on two PySpark Executors.
+The follwing is a TensorBoard visualizing Differential Evolution for hyperparameter optimization on two PySpark Executors.
+The X-axis being the wall-clock time.

 .. _tensorboard.png: ../_images/tensorboard.png
 .. figure:: ../imgs/tensorboard.png